ossf/secure-sw-dev-fundamentals/README.md

 [secure-sw-dev-fundamentals](https://github.com/ossf/secure-sw-dev-fundamentals)
 project.
 Changes that are accepted into the Markdown must go through a series of internal steps in coordination with LF Training &amp; Certification so that the changes will be deployed to both the LF Training and edX platforms.

+Changes to the markdown must have no errors reported by `markdownlint` using our configuration.
+This is checked when a pull request is made.
+You can do this check locally by installing markdownlint (e.g., `brew install markdownlint-cli` or `npm install -g markdownlint-cli`) and running `make`.

 This content was originally converted from Google docs format using [gdocs2md](http://github.com/mangini/gdocs2md), patched to skip inline drawings.